-Bill O'Reilly set to appear on Fox News for first time since his ouster
+Bill O'Reilly appears on Fox News for first time since his ouster

 A Fox News spokesperson did not respond to a request for comment on employees' feelings about the interview.

-Furthering the intrigue is the fact that Hannity and O'Reilly don't have the best history together.
+Furthering the intrigue was the fact that Hannity and O'Reilly don't have the best history together.

 Two people familiar with the relationship between the two men told CNN that it was well-known inside Fox News that they did not like each other.